I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 If you are not aware, I love to restore and refinish furniture, and that includes painting it as well.
 I have used Mindful Gray a handful of times on some of the furniture I have painted.
 The most recent project I used the color on was a dresser.

-I ended up choosing Mindful because it looked absolutely stunning against the stained wood drawers.
+I chose Mindful because it looked absolutely stunning against the stained wood drawers.

 Mindful Gray Coordinating Colors

-We already know Mindful is a neutral gray, so that means it will coordinate with a number of other paint colors beautifully.
+We already know Mindful is a neutral gray, so that means it will coordinate with a number of other paint colors beautifully, including white and black paint colors.
+I particularly love it paired with darker blue gray colors and rich green colors.

 I want to note that even though I am singing high praises about this color strip, not all the colors should be used together.